terriann/Simply-Pinterest-WordPress-Plugin/README.md

  *Tip* Uploading the file to your root web directiory bypasses Wordpress in a smart & safe way that will alleviate stress on Wordpress for performance purposes
 -  Ask for money or upsell a premium version
 - Provide support on an individual basis
-  The developers will do their best to make this compatible with the most popular plugins and themes but will not copromise this plugin due to other developer's bad practices
+  The developers will do their best to make this compatible with the most popular plugins and themes but every Wordpress install is different.
+If you need heavy modifications you may need to hire a developer who can fork this plugin and release those modifitions under the GPL licensing.

 ##Plugin Description